randomThoughts2018/betterml/README.md

 # betterml

+A [kaggle kernel](https://www.kaggle.com/vineetsingh1/betterml/edit) to become a better data scientist.

-> We build a model, and we get some *metrics* out of it
+> We build a model, and we get some *metrics* out of it, What do we do now ?

 - How do we know, which *model* will generalize better?
   - Having a validation data strategy, that mimics real production environment.